 The other downside to assisted living is that residents are living away from their families.
 This can be difficult if they lived with their families before or spent lots of time with them.
 Because seniors in an assisted living home have more independence and are healthier than seniors in a nursing home, they are more likely to be aware of this, and it can make the adjustment process difficult.
 To make this transition easier, be sure to take time to visit your loved one in their assisted living home during the moving process.

-5. Benefits and Downsides of a Nursing Home When Compared to Assisted Living
+Benefits and Downsides of a Nursing Home:

 For seniors who are struggling with chronic health conditions, a nursing home is the best way to get 24/7 care.
 The biggest benefit of nursing homes is that medical staff are available to help manage problems whenever they occur, which prevents medical conditions from getting worse and helps seniors live longer.
 This means that seniors and their families won’t have to worry about finding care in an emergency, because trained medical staff will be ready to help and solve the problem.
 Seniors also have access in a nursing home to extensive medical resources, which can reduce pain and keep mental functioning as high as possible.